-Post Premiere Pro
+Premiere Pro

-✓ White Balance Corrective
+White Balance Corrective

-To correct white balance, use the WB eyedropper or Temperature/Tint controls in the Basic Correction section of Lumetri.
-The ideal way to do this is to pick white balance from a neutral gray/white object lit by the key light in the scene.
-Pick a variety of points from it to get an idea for the average correction (hit reset between each try).
+The color science conversion requires the footage to have a neutral white balance to work correctly.
+If white balance is not neutral, it must first be corrected using the WB eyedropper or Temperature/Tint controls in the Basic Correction section of Lumetri.
+The ideal way to do this is to pick white balance from a neutral white object lit by the key light in the scene.

+Ideally this white will not be too bright; pick a variety of points from it to get an idea for the average correction (hit reset between each try).